Do Go On - 127 - Escape From Colditz Castle

 He's really unwell.

-From examining the vomit they could tell just how far he'd been digging.
+And from examining the vomit, they could tell just how far he'd been digging.

-The top of soil he was vomiting out.
+The different type of soil he was vomiting out.

 He's only a couple of days away from eating his way out.